jasonmccreary/blog-posts/2012-03-23-install-configure-awstats-amazon-ec2.md

 *   All instances of *ec2test* to *domain.tld* (*domain.tld* is a placeholder for the script)
 *   Changed the name and location of the access log file (use the placeholder)

-Here&rsquo;s the script.
+Here's the script.
 You can add it solely to cron – one script to rule them all.

     #!/bin/sh